microsoft/confidential-ai/inference/README.md

 ```

 ### Sign and Encrypt Models
 Use the following script to sign and encrypt models using fresh keys.
-The keys are stored locally.
 ```
 ./sign_and_encrypt_models.sh
 ```

 ### Upload models
-Create a resource group, storage account and blob storage containers to store your models.
-This is a one time step.
+Create a resource group, storage account and blob storage containers to store your encrypted models.
 ```
 ./create_storage_container.sh
 ```
-Upload encrypt model to storage container.
+Upload encrypted models to storage container.
 ```
 ./upload_encrypted_models.sh
 ```